TusharKundekar/TusharKundekar/README.md

-# 🌸 Hey there, I'm so glad you're here!
+# 💻 Hey there, I'm Tushar Kundekar!

 ---

-Welcome to my little corner of GitHub!
+Welcome to my GitHub profile!
 I'm passionate about growing in my career, picking up new tech skills, and making work life a little less overwhelming (and a lot more fun).
 Here you'll find:

 • 🔧 **Projects I'm building or contributing to**